Thios1820/final_project/README.md

 The female graph displays a similar steadiness between the serums.
 However, the range between each serum is greater than of the male graph.
 'Graph'

-The above graph depicts the observations we just noted.
+The above graph depicts the observations we just mentionned.

+####Linear regression

+We did the linear regression on the S1 serum.
+Before the age 50, the numbers are lower for the male , while the female are more important after 50.